SemicolonExpected/Dataset-of-NYC-K-8-Public-Schools-with-Websites/README.md

  In the if responded field, `-1` indicates that the contact information is either outdated or erroneous.
 For privacy reasons we did not include the contact information

- (My contributions are specifically from columns H-N, as well as removing duplicate entries found in the original dataset)
+ (My contributions are specifically from columns H-M, as well as removing duplicate entries found in the original dataset)

  It took a long time to aggregate all the websites, and check for accuracy of contact information found, so if you use this dataset I would really appreciate if you cite this.